yangzebin001/BeC---compiler/README.md

 # BeC-- compiler

-BeC-- is a small compiler for the C programming language(`subset`), compile code and run on Raspbery4B/ARMv7 32bits assembly code.
+BeC-- is a small compiler for the C programming language(`subset`), compile  assembly code and run on Raspbery4B/ARMv7 32bits.
 It's intended to support most C11 language features while keeping the code as small and simple as possible.

 ### Environment